Speeding in a Construction Zone

 A second or subsequent violation within two years of the date of the first violation will result in a 90-day suspension of the offender’s driver’s license by the Illinois Secretary of State.
 However, this penalty is only imposed if at least one of the prior violations occurred while workers were present in the construction zone or maintenance zone at the time of the offense.What is Aggravated Speeding in a Construction Zone?

-Under Illinois law, a driver travelling in excess of 26 miles per hour but less than 35 miles per hour in a construction or maintenance speed zone is guilty of the offense of ‘aggravated special speed limit while travelling through a highway construction or maintenance speed zone’, which is a Class B misdemeanor.
+Under Illinois law, a driver traveling in excess of 26 miles per hour but less than 35 miles per hour in a construction or maintenance speed zone is guilty of the offense of ‘aggravated special speed limit while traveling through a highway construction or maintenance speed zone’, which is a Class B misdemeanor.
 A Class B Misdemeanor is a criminal offense, punishable by up to 6-months in jail and a fine of $1,500.00 plus mandatory fees and court costs.

-A driver travelling 35 miles per hour or more in a construction or maintenance speed zone is guilty of ‘aggravated special speed limit while travelling through a highway construction or maintenance speed zone’, which is a Class A misdemeanor.
+A driver traveling 35 miles per hour or more in a construction or maintenance speed zone is guilty of ‘aggravated special speed limit while traveling through a highway construction or maintenance speed zone’, which is a Class A misdemeanor.
 A Class A misdemeanor is a criminal offense, punishable by up to one year in jail and a fine of $2,500.00 plus mandatory fees and court costs.Photo-Enforced Construction Zone Tickets